openwallet-foundation/credo-ts/README.md

 If you would like to contribute to the framework, please read the [Framework Developers README](/DEVREADME.md) and the [CONTRIBUTING](/CONTRIBUTING.md) guidelines.
 These documents will provide more information to get you started!

-There are regular community working groups to discuss ongoing efforst within the framework, showcase items you've built with Credo, or ask questions.
+There are regular community working groups to discuss ongoing efforts within the framework, showcase items you've built with Credo, or ask questions.
 See [Meeting Information](https://github.com/openwallet-foundation/credo-ts/wiki/Meeting-Information) for up to date information on the meeting schedule.
 Everyone is welcome to join!

 ## License